Forex Education

 The financial limit for Innovative Fund ISA stays at 20,000 Euros.

 Lifetime ISA: A lifetime ISA is more suitable for individuals looking to invest in the long term.
 The best thing about these ISA’s is that the person can plan for both retirements and property purchases using these ISA’s.
 Only a person who is in the age bracket of 18-40 can open a Lifetime ISA.
 These accounts earn 25% on the contributions of up to 4000 euros of the investor after every financial year.
-This makes it perfect for people who are looking for something long term.
+This makes it perfect for people who are looking for something long-term.

-As soon as the investor reaches the age of 50, they cannot add any money to these accounts, and the interest bonus is also revoked, but however one can withdraw the money either at the time of buying a first home or by reaching the age of 60.
+As soon as the investor reaches the age of 50, they cannot add any money to these accounts, and the interest bonus is also revoked, but one can withdraw the money either at the time of buying a first home or by reaching the age of 60.

 Junior ISA: A junior ISA is an account available to investors who are below the age of 18.
 These were introduced with a limit of 3600 Euros, further increased to 4368 Euros recently.
 Junior ISA’s are available in both cash as well as stock and bonds type.
 Money cannot be withdrawn in a junior ISA unless and until there is a terminal illness claim or a closure of the account after the child’s death.
 A Junior ISA converts to an adult ISA as soon as the investor turns 18.